 Performance Max campaigns can now be included in Data Studio reports, Ginny Marvin, ads product liaison at Google, announced via Twitter on Wednesday.

-Performance Max is Not Available in Showing Asset Group Performance
+Performance Max is Not Available in Showing Asset Group Performance (Still valid)

 This means you won't tell how the Performance Max leverages machine learning in each channel.
 The only reports you can pull are: